STAR-RG/practical_testing_book/intro.md

 Introduction
 ============

+This is a book about Software Testing.
+We chose the word “Practical” for the title of this book because we strongly believe in the power of practicing for learning.
+We expect the reader to learn Software Testing by practicing with tutorials, demos, quizzes, and exercises.

-This is a book about Software Testing developed by the community [[TODO: refer to suggestion box here!]] to the community.
+This book is developed by the community [[TODO: refer to suggestion box here!]] to the community

 For the reader, please move on to the <a href="principles.html">next page</a> to check our key principles.